cloudify-cosmo/getcloudify.org/README.md

 * Install [Bundler](http://bundler.io/).

         sudo gem install bundler

+* Install [python](https://www.python.org/), if not already installed.
+You will need python2, not python 3.
+(Both python 2.6 and 2.7 will work)

 * Create a fork of this repo and clone it to your machine.